faizan-m/faizan-m.github.io/experience.md

 * Designed and developed system architecture for the [SAIL-ON project](/projects#novelty-oriented-ai-agent---darpa-sail-on-project){:target="_blank"}
 * Led the development of agent's Novelty Detection capabilities which delivered relatively best and near-perfect results in unseen evaluations
-* Currently leading a team of graduate and undergraduate students to publish a paper outlining the Novelty Detection system
+* Currently leading a team of graduate and undergraduate students to publish a pgt aper outlining the Novelty Detection system

 <hr align="center" width="10%">